 Tenant Fees Act 2019

 As we are sure you are aware the Tenant fees Act came into force on the first of June 2019.
-Here at Coapt we have made all the necessary changes internally for all new tenancies and just want to reassure our landlords that our fees to you will not be changing for the foreseeable future.
+Here at Coapt we have made all the necessary changes internally for all new tenancies and are fully compliant with the new legislation.

 The only payments you can charge in connection with a tenancy are: